-All movements in the navigation channel and the Terminal inclusive of berthing, mooring, and unmooring operations are to be conducted with the PQA Authority's approved Pilot(s) on-board.
+- 9.1 All movements in the navigation channel and the Terminal inclusive of berthing, mooring, and unmooring operations are to be conducted with the PQA Authority's approved Pilot(s) on-board.
 Notwithstanding the presence of a Pilot, the Master always remains in command of the LNG Carrier and is responsible for its safe navigation and operation.
-Whilst the PQA shall exercise reasonable care, skill and diligence to ensure the proper rendering of Port Services and provision of Port Facilities to the Ship, the PQA shall not be responsible for any loss or damage to the Ship actual or consequential which is related to the use of the Port Services and Facilities by the Ship regardless of any act omission fault or neglect on the part of the PQA.

-The PQA shall not be responsible for the acts, omissions and neglect of its servants or agents relating to any loss or damage to the Ship or any loss or injury suffered by the Master, Officers or Crew.

-The PQA shall not be responsible to the ship for any loss related to strikes or other labor disturbances whether the PQA, its Servants or Agents are parties thereto or not.

-The Master and the Owner shall hold harmless and indemnify the PQA against any claim, cost or expense arising from:

-Any loss suffered by the PQA with respect to damage to the Port Facilities or injury to its personnel which is related to the use of the Port by the Ship and which involves the fault, wholly or partially, of the Master, officers or crew, including negligent navigation;
+Whilst the PQA shall exercise reasonable care, skill and diligence to ensure the proper rendering of Port Services and provision of Port Facilities to the Ship, the PQA shall not be responsible for any injury or death of personnel, loss or damage to the Ship actual or consequential which is related to the use of the Port Services and Facilities by the Ship regardless of any act omission fault or neglect on the part of the PQA. - 9.2 The PQA shall not be responsible for the acts, omissions and neglect of its servants or agents relating to any loss or damage to the Ship or any loss, injury or death suffered by the Master, Officers or Crew. - 9.3 The PQA shall not be responsible to the ship for any loss related to strikes or other labor disturbances whether the PQA, its Servants or Agents are parties thereto or not. - 9.4 The Master and the Owner shall hold harmless and indemnify the PQA against any claim, cost or expense arising from: - 9.4.1 any loss suffered by the PQA with respect to damage to the Port Facilities, Injury or Loss of Life of its personnel which is related to the use of the Port by the Ship and which involves the fault, wholly or partially, of the Master, officers or crew, including negligent navigation;

-Any loss suffered by third parties with respect to damage to their property or injury to their personnel which is related to the use of the Port by the Ship and which involves the fault, wholly or partially, of the Master, officers or crew, including negligent navigation;
+9.4.2 any loss suffered by third parties with respect to damage to their property, loss of life or injury to their personnel which is related to the use of the Port by the Ship and which involves the fault, wholly or partially, of the Master, officers or crew, including negligent navigation;

-Any loss suffered by the PQA with respect to a hazard under paragraph 12 hereof;
+9.4.3 any loss suffered by the PQA with respect to a hazard under paragraph 12 hereof;

-Any loss or damage to the Ship while in Port, including consequential losses and all claims, damages and costs arising there from, regardless of any act, omission, fault or neglect on the part of the PQA, and
+9.4.4 any Loss or Damage to the Ship while in Port, including consequential losses and all claims, damages and costs arising therefrom, regardless of any act, omission, fault or neglect on the part of the PQA, and

-Any personnel injury or property loss suffered by the Master: officers or crew: of the Ship while in Port, including consequential losses and all claims, damages and costs arising there from, regardless of any act, omission, fault or neglect on the part of the PQA.
+9.4.5 any Personnel Injury.
+Loss of Life or Property Loss suffered by the Master: officers or crew: of the Ship while in Port, including consequential losses and all claims, damages and costs arising therefrom, regardless of any act, omission, fault or neglect on the part of the PQA.